MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 #  How Visual Studio makes source control easy with Git

 Have you ever wished you could go back to a previously working version of your code?
 Do you find yourself manually storing copies of your code in different locations as a backup?
-Source control makes it possible to track changes you make to your code over time so you can both track your progress and revert to specific versions.
+Well, source control is the answer.
+With source control, you can track the code changes you make over time and you can revert to specific versions.

-Visual Studio makes it easy to work with Git, which is the most widely used modern version control system.
-So whether you're a professional developer or if you’re learning how to code, Git can be very useful to you.
+Git is the most widely used modern version control system.
+So whether you're a professional developer or if you’re learning how to code, Visual Studio's Git experience can be very useful to you.

-To learn about using Git and GitHub in Visual Studio with open-source projects, sign up for the [Git learning series](https://visualstudio.microsoft.com/vs/github/) on the **Visual Studio and GitHub better together** web page.
+>[!Tip]

-If you're new to Git, the [https://git-scm.com/](https://git-scm.com/) website is a good place to start.
+> To learn about using Git and GitHub in Visual Studio with open-source projects, sign up for the [Git learning series](https://visualstudio.microsoft.com/vs/github/) on the **Visual Studio and GitHub better together** web page.

 ::: moniker range=">=vs-2022"